tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/实时视频通话/实时视频通话(Web)_intl_en.md

 import TRTCCalling from 'trtc-calling-js';

 let options = {
-  SDKAppID: 0, // Replace 0 with your `SDKAppID` when connecting.
+  SDKAppID: 0, // Replace 0 with your `SDKAppID` when connecting
-  // The `tim` parameter was introduced in v0.10.2.
+  // The `tim` parameter is added starting from v0.10.2
-  // The parameter guarantees the uniqueness of an existing TIM instance.
+  // The `tim` parameter is applicable to existing TIM instances in the business to ensure the uniqueness of TIM instances
   tim: tim
 };
 const trtcCalling = new TRTCCalling(options);